 \subsection{Alternative Output Measures}

 Our main analysis employs GDP per capita from the World Bank to maximize country and temporal coverage.
-To verify that our results are not sensitive to this choice, we first examine the response using real GDP per capita from the Penn World Tables.
-Panel (a) of Figure~\ref{fig:growth_correlates} shows that the impulse response is virtually identical to our baseline estimates, with output increasing by approximately 30 log points after 10 years.
-This convergence across data sources reinforces the robustness of our core finding.\footnote{The Penn World Tables measure covers 134 countries in our balanced panel, compared to 149 in our baseline World Bank specification.
-The slight differences in magnitudes reflect measurement variations rather than substantive economic differences.}
+To verify that our results are not sensitive to this choice, we first examine the response using real GDP per capita from the Penn World Table.
+Panel (a) of Figure~\ref{fig:growth_correlates} shows that the impulse response closely matches our baseline estimates, with output increasing by approximately 20 log points within 15 years.